 Chapel & Choir

-The Chapel also has a wonderful acoustic and is in much demand for musical concerts.
-Exeter has a wonderful mixed-voice Chapel Choir, conducted by the undergraduate Organ Scholar, which makes tours in Britain and overseas.
+The tall ceiling, vaulting, and apse help create a wonderful acoustic, and the Chapel is in much demand for concerts.
+Music at services is provided by the highly regarded mixed-voice Chapel Choir, conducted by the undergraduate Organ Scholar, which makes tours in Britain and overseas.
 The Organ, built in 1994, is a unique example in Britain of the French Romantic style and is one of the finest instruments in Oxford.
 It can be heard at our regular Tuesday Lunchtime Recital Series.